Applied Crisis Management in Procurement

 9. Don't think everyone understands the crisis and cares for the company's survival.

-Being in the heart of a hurricane and feeling how the business's shaking gives everyone the same experience.
+Being in the heart of a hurricane and feeling how the business is shaking gives everyone the same experience.

 No, many of your colleagues do not.
 Instead of a Skype session, they want a new laptop, a relaxing business trip, or a roaming call.

-HR, Finance, and Procurement need to champion the change, persuade, challenge, and force those who object to the new reality.
+HR, Finance, and Procurement must champion the change, persuade, challenge, and force those who object to the new reality.

-1 Don't dismantle working controls when the crisis is over; adjust them to the new normal.
+1 Don't dismantle working controls when the crisis ends; adjust them to the new normal.

 A turmoil would not stop overnight; it assumes a long and challenging recovery, during which Procurement needs to implement systemic changes based on temporary relief from a corporate rescue program.